klimbeta/klimbeta/docs/betacomp/Score/DifficultyScore/RouteDifficulty/RouteRiskScore.md

 HiddenRouteSurface.MoveRisk(-)
-- A LoadingSurface which was recently visible from AnteRoutePosition is lower Risk than a HiddenLoadingSurface which isn’t seen until CurrentRoutePosition or PostRoutePosition.
+- A RouteSurface which was recently visible from AnteRoutePosition is lower Risk than a HiddenRouteSurface which isn’t seen until CurrentRoutePosition or PostRoutePosition.
-    - MoveRisk.HiddenLoadingSurface(TopOut.TargetSurface > SitStart.StartHold)
+    - MoveRisk.HiddenRouteSurface(TopOut.TargetSurface > SitStart.StartHold)

 Hidden ByRouteSurfaceSize
-- Some LoadingSurfaces are so small that they can’t be seen.
+- Some RouteSurfaces are so small that they can’t be seen.

 HiddenByRouteForm